paulstephane/UPLPlayer/README.md

 - Albums can be stored on USB drives as "single wav files" with **cue sheets**.
 This allows for more albums to be stored on each drive (max: 98000 albums).
 Albums can be played gaplessly.

+Link to the application: https://drive.google.com/drive/folders/1w9G3euD2XyKdjl2znDo2AxkBYdmLkoP0?usp=sharing

+Download the documentation explaing how to use the application:

+Download the documentation explaing how to generate single wav files/cue sheets with Foobar2000: